ExpediaGroup/cyclotron/README.md

 Cyclotron is best thought of as an alternative to custom, light-weight websites that visualize data.
 It provides the web hosting, page layout, data loading, and assorted widgets—all without writing code.
 In contrast, building a comparable website from scratch would require provisioning a server/VM, choosing the appropriate web frameworks and libraries, and writing the code for the site.
 Cyclotron simplifies this process dramatically, making it ideal for rapid prototyping.

 However, Cyclotron has a limited set of built-in Widgets and Data Sources.
 The HTML and JavaScript Widgets do allow for a wide degree of customization, but require some web development.
-Cyclotron lacks built-in interactivity, so it may not be ideal for building highly interative websites.
-It also is designed for building full-screen dashboards, not reports.
+Cyclotron lacks built-in interactivity, so it may not be ideal for building highly interactive websites.
+Additionally, it is designed for building full-screen dashboards, not reports.

 In regards to data, Cyclotron does not store or cache any data for Dashboards.
 Dashboards can load external data through various Data Sources, but it is done on-the-fly when Dashboards are viewed.
 Cyclotron can do filtering/sorting and custom transformations, but this should not be considered a replacement for ETL jobs.
 In this regard, Cyclotron is ideal as a front-end for an existing database or web service.